 - Computer-assisted instruction and the use of other educational technologies

 - Help for special-needs students

-Students are required to take any prescribed college preparatory classes during their first semester and, if necessary, in subsequent semesters, until college-level proficiency is reached.
+It is recommended to take any prescribed college preparatory classes during the first semester and, if necessary, in subsequent semesters, until college-level proficiency is reached.
 Students are required to attend a minimum of 80 percent of their College Prep classes.
 All preparatory classes use the following grading system: